 Whilst many of these symptoms can be improved with use of hormone replacement, dietary changes are as important.

 The blood vessel muscular wall is also very sensitive to hormone levels which if reduced can lead to spasm of the vessel and this, in turn, can result in deprivation of oxygen and nutrients to the tissue normally supplied by that blood vessel.
 Headaches and migraines, will therefore often worsen at times of relative low hormone production.
 In females this is most common pre-menstrually and during the menstrual cycle and often occurs more commonly during reduced ovulation such as with PCOS and during the peri-menopause and after the menopause.

 Cramp-like chest pains may occur (males and females) even when the blood vessels are otherwise healthy due to constriction of the vessel supplying the heart muscle and leg cramps or restless legs can also occur for the same reason and often at the same time.
 Often a hot flush or panic feeling will be accompanied by a profound headache indicating hormonal dysfunction at the time.

-We treat each individual patient with care and consideration.
-We listen to your worries and concerns and offer expert advice and guidance so that you can make informed decisions about your treatment options.
+We treat each individual patient with care and consideration, our team will listen to your worries and concerns and offer expert advice and guidance so that you can make informed decisions about your treatment options.

 Call 01483 454 016 to speak to one of our team, or complete the contact form: